Will Equity Crowdfunding Replace Angel Investors?

 Despite being a young sector within the young crowdfunding industry, equity crowdfunding is helping diversify the startup and early-stage business ecosystem.
 It is already bridging the gender-bias gap by changing the system of access to capital.
 As a way of supporting each other, more women are investing in female-led companies as well.

 Equity Crowdfunding vs. Angel Investors: Democratization of access to capital

-Traditionally, early-stage ventures raised capital through angel investors and VCs (a VC firm typically consists of VCs who serve as general partners managing independent VC funds that are raised from limited partners).
+Traditionally, early-stage ventures raise capital through angel investors and VCs (a VC firm typically consists of VCs or general partners managing independent VC funds raised from limited partners).
 However, the number of startups that have raised capital is very low.
 A startup that received angel capital is most likely to be located in metros such as Los Angeles, New York, and San Francisco because these centers attract the best entrepreneurial talent.
 As for the rest of the U.S., it is left out and goes underfunded.
-Equity crowdfunding changes the game because it became a way to bypass this issue and provide another way for startups to get funded.
+Equity crowdfunding changes the game becoming a way to bypass this issue and provide another way for startups to get funded.

 Crowdfunding campaigns can also reduce the time to raise money, lower the cost, achieve investment compliances, and help fund a broader range of companies.
 In such a scenario, angel investors will need to adjust their investment model.